5dlabs/agent-docs/.docs/.taskmaster/docs/task-12/acceptance-criteria.md

 ### 2. Robustness and Integration

+- [ ] Tools are discovered and registered dynamically from `tools.json` (no hardcoded registration in handlers)
 - [ ] Atomic DB transactions with proper error handling
 - [ ] Rate limiting for external calls (docs.rs)
 - [ ] Integration with embedding batch processing (Task 7)